backend-development/backend-development-textbook/source/rails_view_and_controller.md

 The view file (e.g. `app/views/thing/show.html.erb` will only contain the HTML that is specific for this view.
-There is another file `app/views/layouts/application.html.erb` that contains the surrounding stuff that stays the same for every webpage: head, main navigation, footer.
+There is another file `app/views/layouts/application.html.erb` that contains the surrounding stuff that stays the same for every page in the app: head, main navigation, footer.

 ![Layouts and Views](images/layout_view.svg)

-If you find other parts of your code that you want to reuse in severl views you can extract it into a "partial".
+If you find other parts of your code that you want to reuse in several views you can extract it into a "partial".
 An example is the `_form.html.erb` partial created by the scaffold: it is used both by the `new.html.erb` and the `edit.html.erb` view.